-Animal Health Regulations for Fairs and Shows in Wisconsin: 2021 Season.
+Animal Health Regulations Fairs and Shows in Wisconsin: 2022 Season

 This is a summary of animal health requirements for fairs, shows and exhibitions only.
-They are not necessarily the same as requirements for importing animals into

-Wisconsin or moving them within the state for other purposes.
+They are not necessarily the same as requirements for importing animals into Wisconsin or moving them within the state for other purposes.
 They may change if animal diseases occur in Wisconsin or elsewhere, so you should always check our website or contact us for current information.
+Fairs or exhibitions may have additional requirements.
+Exhibitors should contact the event organizers for more information.
 Ref. s.
 ATCP 10.87, Wis.
 Admin.
 Code

-General Requirements for show organizers.
+General Requirements for show organizers: